<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1228022201129589&amp;ev=PageView&amp;noscript=1">

 Yokoten

-The Japanese phrase for horizontally deploying learnings / method.
+The Japanese phrase for horizontally deploying learnings/methods.
 This is a perfect term to capture the power of continuous improvement.
-It's all about identifying issues, using a process, sharing results and then applying this elsewhere to create a larger impact on the business.
+It's all about identifying issues, using a process, sharing results, and then applying this elsewhere to create a larger impact on the business.

 Click here to learn more about continuous improvement, or take a look at these content recommendations: